nsharrok/node-mssql-connector/README.md

 - *Stored procedures* can be executed
 - Get the data in JSON format
 - Run the test to check that everything is correct
+- Keep the case as defined in the query
+-
 CurrentVersion: `0.3`

 ## Installation